 DO NOT TRY TO WASH CLOTHES WITH SLIME STUCK TO THEM IN WASHING MACHINE FIRST!

-In our house we do have a few simple ground rules when playing with diy slime to minimize the mess and opportunities for slimy accidents.
-You can download our FREE SLIME RULES SHEET by clicking on black button below image.
+In our house, we do have a few simple ground rules when playing with DIY slime to minimize the mess and opportunities for slimy accidents.
+You can download our FREE SLIME RULES SHEET by clicking on the black button below the image.

 HOW TO REMOVE SLIME FROM CLOTHES WITH VINEGAR